marimiyachi/BEWD-2014/01_Dev_Workflow/slides/slides_01.md

 ##Work Like a Developer
 ###Integrate into the developer community

-* Choose the right OS, editors, & tools for your projects.
-* Leverage the online community's vast libraries and documentation.
-* Spread the knowledge you gain, and give back to the community when you can.
-* Take pride & and joy in what you work on.
-* Be efficient:
-  * Use the keyboard as much as possible
-  * If you find yourself doing the same thing repeatedly, automate it

 ---

 ##The Command Line
 ###What is it?

 The command line is a terminal giving you direct access to your operating system.
 You can enter simple commands to perform a variety of functions.
+Strip away the GUI and this is what you get!

 Many of the tasks we need to carry out (such as committing our code) are best performed in the command line.